 Some companies manage to build a steady business that strengthens over the years, while others have huge swings and eventually close up shop.
 What’s the difference?
 Strong client relationships.
 While many factors lead to your success, one essential step is creating a solid foundation of clients who return to you over time and send future business your way through referrals.

-The good news is, strong client relationships are much like any relationship.
+Strong client relationships are much like any relationship.
 They require communication, empathy, and dependability.
-Here are 10 simple (though not always easy) ways to strengthen relationships with your clients.
+Here are 10 simple ways to strengthen relationships with your clients.

 1. Make Communication Easy and Comfortable